 Prof. Antonio Ferrer-Montiel

 The trigeminovascular system is made up of neurons that are found in a cranial nerve known as the trigeminovascular nerve.
-Researchers have suggested that this system is involved in migraine mechanisms.
+Researchers

 In the new study, Prof. Ferrer-Montiel and his team argue that the activity of sex-specific hormones interact with the trigeminal system in a way that renders its nerve cells more sensitive to migraine triggers.